 - ¼ cup flour (all purpose, both regular and gluten-free, are fine)

-- 2 tbsp fresh herbs + more for garnish (use savory herbs like sage, rosemary, thyme or oregano)
+- 2 tablespoon fresh herbs + more for garnish (use savory herbs like sage, rosemary, thyme or oregano)

-- 2 tbsp tamari (or soy sauce, optional if soy-free)
+- 2 tablespoon tamari (or soy sauce, optional if soy-free)

 - 3-4 cups vegetable stock

 - Salt and ground black pepper to taste

 - 2 tablespoon raw cashews (if nut-free, use ½ cup oat milk or other creamy nondairy milk)